-Both CTR2-Flex and CTR2-Dial firmware are included in the release of CTR2-Flex v2.00.00 firmware.
+Both CTR2-Flex and CTR2-Dial firmware are included starting with the release of CTR2-Flex v2.00.00 firmware.
 You can easily switch between the two firmwares in the [Settings](#) menu to fit your operating needs.
-You should refer to the [CTR2-Dial Operation Manual](#) for information about running CTR2-Dial firmware.
+You should refer to the [CTR2-Dial Firmware Manual](#) for information about running CTR2-Dial firmware.